This article was published in Australian Dictionary of Biography, Volume 12, (MUP), 1990

 Camillo (Cam) Triaca (1887-1972), restaurateur and sculptor, was born on 16 April 1887 at Lucignana, Tuscany, Italy, son of Gesualdo Triaca, shoemaker, and his wife Palmira, née Dinelli.
 Educated at local schools, Camillo cultivated a natural talent for sculpture which he put to commercial use by making religious objects and figurines.
 His business prospered and he took his work to sell in the United States of America.
 Coming to Melbourne in 1909, he practised his craft at Richmond, but went back in 1914 to serve with the Italian Army.
 Having married Brasilina Damiani, Triaca returned alone to Melbourne in 1923; three years later his wife and family joined him.
 He continued his decorative sculpture at his Richmond home and then at Fitzroy.
 He was naturalized in 1928.

-In 1925 Triaca and Rinaldo Massoni had taken a lease of an Australian wineshop, the Café Bella, at 206 Exhibition Street, Melbourne; when it was sold, the two parted.
-In 1930 Triaca leased the same property: the wine bar operated at street level; upstairs he opened a restaurant, the Café Latin, which would be known simply as 'the Latin'.
+In 1925 Triaca and Rinaldo Massoni took over the Café Latin, at 206 Exhibition Street, Melbourne; the partnership dissolved and the café was sold.
+In 1930 Triaca returned as the proprietor: a wine bar operated at street level; and a restaurant upstairs, which would be known simply as 'the Latin'.

 With its plain, narrow room providing about fifty covers, the restaurant soon proved popular.
 The cuisine was 'casalinga' (Italian home-style) of excellent quality.
 Initially patronized by theatre people, artists, writers and musicians, 'the Latin' came to attract lawyers, doctors, publishers and certain clergymen.
 A Bohemian character was established early, and remained.